We all want our kids to be healthier, move more and take advantage of walking, riding or scootering to school.

 Educational resources will help to increase knowledge of road safety.
 These include RACQ Streets Ahead road safety sessions, curriculum links for teachers to use in class, and assembly performances.

-The opportunity for bike skills, scooter skills training and bus orientation sessions.
+Schools will also have the opportunity to participate in bike and scooter skills training and bus orientation sessions.

 Finally, the school will receive collated statistics to track their progress and achievements.